shivshankardayal/full-website/algebra/source/complex_numbers.rst

 Subtraction
 -----------
-TO subtract we will have to make :math:`P_2` rotate by :math:`180^\circ .` Now this means that in prebious diagram it will fall in third quadrant and then again it can be proven that
+TO subtract we will have to make :math:`P_2` rotate by :math:`180^\circ .` Now this means that in precious diagram it will fall in third quadrant and then again it can be proven that

 .. math::